Comparison

 Tipalti was designed from the ground up around global payables at scale.
 Its core strengths are multi-currency payments, tax compliance across more than 190 countries, and supplier onboarding at volume.
 Organizations with complex global supplier bases paying in many currencies have found Tipalti's payment infrastructure genuinely difficult to replicate elsewhere.
 Its weakness is invoice capture and extraction: it is a payments platform that has added AP capabilities, not an AP platform with deep document processing.

 Stampli is the most AP-focused of the three.
 It is designed around approval workflow efficiency: getting invoices routed to the right approvers, with full context, as fast as possible.
 Its AI assistant (Billy the Bot) learns from approval behavior and improves routing over time.
+Its strength is in organizations where the approval bottleneck is the primary AP problem.
 Its limitation is that it is a workflow tool, not a deep extraction or ERP posting platform.

 The extraction gap all three share